Darlene Garner: Career

 Garner was ordained in the Metropolitan Community Church in 1988.
 She has served as an associate pastor in the MCC in Philadelphia, Pennsylvania, and as an MCC pastor in Baltimore, MD, and northern Virginia from 1991 to 1998, during which time she was used as a source by U.S. News & World Report for stories on LGBT issues.
 Garner served MCCDC as Church Treasurer and Lay Delegate and later served MCC's former Mid-Atlantic District as assistant district coordinator.
 She now presides over MCC Region 6, which covers Latin America and southwestern United States.

 Garner also sits on the Diversity & Inclusion Council and on the Religion Council of the Human Rights Campaign.

-On 3 March 2010, Garner and her partner, Candy Holmes, were one of the first same-sex couples to apply for a marriage license in the District of Columbia.
-On March 9, 2010, Garner and Holmes were married along with two other couples at the Human Rights Campaign building.